jl777/SuperNET/README.md

 #SuperNET Client "iguana"

+Codebase is going under radical changes now and versions from mid-May should be used unless you are doing advanced testing.
+There will be four layers:

+gecko: abstracted bitcoin compatible blockchains that run via basilisk lite mode or as iguana core full network peers.
+I will try to get a geckochain to simultaneously have both virtual basilisk nodes and private iguana nodes, but at first will probably need to choose which mode a new chain will be and transition between the two via special suspend and resume functions that allow migration from virtual to physical.
+Each specific geckochain will be able to be enhanced into a datachain.

+basilisk: abstracted crypto transactions layer, which has a reference implementation for bitcoin protocol via the iguana nodes, but can be expanded to support any coin protocol that can support the required functions.
+Since it works with bitcoin protocol, any 2.0 coin with at least bitcoin level functionality should be able to create a basilisk interface.

+iguana: most efficient bitcoin core implementation that can simultaneously be full peers for multiple bitcoin blockchains.
+Special support being added to virtualize blockchains so all can share the same peers.
+The iguana peers identify as a supernet node, regardless of which coin, so by having nodes that support multiple coins, supernet peers are propagated across all coins. non-iguana peers wont get any non-standard packets so it is interoperable with all the existing bitcoin and bitcoin clone networks

+komodo: this is the top secret project I cant talk about publicly yet

 > #TL;DR#
 >
 > ```sudo apt-get update; sudo apt-get install git build-essential; git clone https://github.com/jl777/SuperNET; cd SuperNET; ./m_onetime m_unix;```